-Your family member may have one or more new health care professionals once he or she is home.
-Even if no new health care professionals are involved, your family member should have a follow-up visit with his or her doctor.
+Your family member may have one or more new health professionals once he or she is home.
+Even if no new health care professionals are involved after discharge, your family member should have a follow-up visit with his or her doctor.

-Here are some questions you can ask about follow-up care before leaving the hospital:
+Here are some questions you can ask about follow-up care:

 - What health professionals does my family member need to see? - ▶ Who should I call to make these appointments? - Where will the appointments be?
-In an office, at home, or somewhere else? - ▶ What should I do if I cannot get an appointment within a certain time? - ► How will my family member's doctor learn what happened in the hospital?
+In an office, at home, or somewhere else? - ▶ What transportation arrangements need to be made? - What should I do if I cannot get an appointment within a certain time? - How will my family member's doctor learn what happened in the rehab facility?